pghnaz/pghnaz.org/src/content/pages/privacy.md

 title: Privacy Policy
 ---

-This policy applies to all information collected through https://pghnaz.org/ and any of its subdomains.
+This policy applies to all information collected through our site (https://pghnaz.org/) and any of its subdomains.

 ## What information do we collect?